 This three-year clock starts to run from the date of the original injury, the judge explained.
 In this case, that was August 2013, when the OPWDD first notified the plaintiff it would not hire her due to her prior criminal conviction.
 So the plaintiff had until August 2016–three years later–to file any claim for damages arising from that discriminatory act.

 The Fourth Department affirmed the trial judge's ruling on this issue.
 In March 15, 2019, opinion, the appellate division rejected the plaintiff's argument that the denial of employment was part of an “ongoing policy of discrimination” that did not end until the March 2014 memorandum was issued.
 Rather, the original decision not to hire was a “single act,” and therefore “the three-year statute of limitations for the Human Rights Law began to run on that date.”

 Speak with a New York City Article 78 Lawyer Today

 Time is never on your side when it comes to dealing with the courts.
 That is why it is critical to engage an experienced New York City employment attorney the moment you suspect a private or public employer is breaking the law.
-Contact the Nisar Law Group, P.C., to schedule a free consultation with a member of our Article 78 legal team today.
+Contact the Nisar Law Group, P.C., to schedule a consultation with a member of our Article 78 legal team today.